 $5 – Curtains

-Buy some thick black fabric to block your windows while sleeping.
+Buy some thick black fabric to block your windows while sleeping and camping in the back of a truck.
 This serves for privacy as well as blocking out the light for sleeping.
 I use the velcro to attach the plastic clips (which remain stuck to the headliner) and simply clip my curtains into place at night.

 I also use those Magic Shades that are meant to cover the windshield of your car on hot days, on two of my other windows in the truck.
 They are surprisingly dark and work great.